High precision tests of QCD without scale or scheme ambiguities: Infinite-Order Scale Setting via the Principle of Maximum Conformality: PMC

 In order to introduce intrinsic conformality (iCF), we consider the case of a normalized IR-safe single-variable distribution and write the explicit sum of pQCD contributions calculated up to NNLO at the initial renormalization scale $\mu_0$:

-where the $\sigma_0$ is a tree-level hadronic cross section, $A_O, B_O, C_O$ are respectively the LO, NLO and NNLO coefficients, $O$ is the selected unintegrated variable.
+where the $\sigma_0$ is a tree-level hadronic cross-section, $A_O, B_O, C_O$ are respectively the LO, NLO and NNLO coefficients, $O$ is the selected unintegrated variable.
 For the sake of simplicity, we shall refer to the perturbatively calculated differential coefficients as \emph{implicit coefficients} and drop the derivative symbol, i.e.\

 We define here the \emph{intrinsic conformality} as the property of a renormalizable SU(N)/U(1) gauge theory, such as QCD, which yields a particular structure of the perturbative corrections that can be made explicit by representing the perturbative coefficients using the following parametrization:\,\footnote{We are neglecting here other running parameters, such as the mass terms.}